phytonics/stellar/docs/stellar/stars/low_mass_star.md

 - $m_H$ is the mass of a hydrogen atom<br>
 We also know that a star exists in a state of **hydrostatic equlibrium** where the pressure inside the star *fight against* the gravitational collapse of the star.

 From the *pressure equation*, we see that as the *mean molecular weight* of the star increases the pressure will tend to decrease.
-As such, in order to maintain the pressure such that it can still support the weight of the star, either the *density* $\rho$ or the *temperature* $T$, or **both** must increase to compensate for the increase in $\mu$.
+As such, in order to maintain the pressure such that it can still support the weight of the star, either the *density* $\rho$ or the *temperature* $T$, or **both** must increase to compensate for the increase in $\mu$.<br>
 In this case both will increase in the following fashion.
 The decreased hydrostatic pressure becomes insufficient to fight against the gravitational collapse, thus the core compresses.
 As the core compresses the **density $\rho$ is increased**.
 Furthermore, this compression results in gravitational potential energy being released.
-By **virial theorem**, only half of the gravitational energy will be released in the form of radiation, with the other half being absorbed as heat which will **increase the temperature** $T$ of the star.
+By **virial theorem**, only half of the gravitational energy will be released in the form of radiation, with the other half being absorbed as heat which will **increase the temperature** $T$ of the star.<br>
-Now as the temperature is increased, there will be more parts of the star that reaches the [[#Temperature Requirement|temperature required]] to initiate hydrogen fusion, this causes there to be **more pp-chain reaction**.
+Now as the temperature is increased, there will be more parts of the star that reaches the [temperature required](./low_mass_star.md#temperature-requirement) to initiate hydrogen fusion, this causes there to be **more pp-chain reaction**.<br>
 Furthermore, the rate at which the pp-chain occurs is also **increased** as
 $$
 \text{rate of pp reaction} \propto \rho\mathcal X^2T^4
 $$
 where
-- $\rho$ is the density
+- $\rho$ is the density<br>
-- $\mathcal X$ is the mole fraction of hydrogen
+- $\mathcal X$ is the mole fraction of hydrogen<br>
-- $T$ is the temperature
+- $T$ is the temperature<br>
 Hence, more energy is produced per unit time and the power delivery of the star increases, causing it to **shine brighter**.

 ## Leaving the Main-Sequence
 Eventually, the hydrogen at the core will be **depleted**, in which case the core will stop burning hydrogen and the core contracts due to gravitational collapse.
 This releases gravitational energy which heats up the outer envelope, which still contained hydrogen, causing hydrogen burning to resume.
 This continued hydrogen burning of the outer envelope causes the **luminosity of the star to continue to rise**.
-Furthermore, some of the energy generated by the envelope goes back into heating itself which causes it to further expand.
+Furthermore, some of the energy generated by the envelope goes back into heating itself which causes it to further expand.<br>
 The ash from the hydrogen burning in the envelope goes into **increasing the mass of the helium core**.

 **Eventually the envelope of the star grows and cools sufficiently to become convective, in which case it has reached the Red Giant Phase**